On G List of Movie Reviews

 What I love is the style.
 It's Robert Altman's preference of cinematography that's familiar going back to

-The Long Goodbye and then perfected in Vincent & Theo.
-If not for it, The Gingerbread Man would have been
+Vincent & Theo.
+If not for it, The Gingerbread Man will have been

 another been-there-done-that picture.
 Another strength is Kenneth Branagh's performance.
 I'm surprised by how good of an